davidbernat/Home/README.md

   scalable and shareable, and to crash in ways that would not impact other services and applications.
 It is very common for services and applications to be shared as what are called dockerized containers, which can then be downloaded just like applications and run, interacted with by creating Internet actions instead of clicks on an interactive application.
+- [ ] ownCloud - is a reasonable and nearly full-featured Google Drive replacement to store and redundancy large storage
 - [ ] gitLab - is a reasonable and nearly full-featured equivalent of GitHub for storing code repositories locally only
-- [ ] ownCloud - is a reasonable and nearly full-featured Google Drive replacement to store and redundancy large storage
+- [ ] openSSH - is a standard configuration to allow you to connect to your machine using the SSH process from terminals
 - [ ] Python - is the programming language most deep learning is coded in, and one of the most popular program languages

 This system will be available to all local area network connected interfaces, i.e., all those which are connected to the